An Oklahoma Highway Department truck heads west on 80-year-old original pink concrete of Route 66 outside Clinton OK.

 NATIONAL ROAD COMPANION TRIP

-If you're coming in from overseas, fly in to Washington DC or Baltimore MD.
-The starting point for the road trip can be either Baltimore or Cumberland MD, two-hours to the west.
-The states en route are MD (Maryland), PA (Pennsylvania), WV (West Virginia), OH (Ohio), IN (Indiana) and IL (Illinois).
+The road is now generally called U.S. 40.
+The starting point can be either Baltimore or Cumberland MD, two-hours to the west.
+States en route are MD (Maryland), PA (Pennsylvania), WV (West Virginia), OH (Ohio), IN (Indiana) and IL (Illinois).

 The National Road twists crossing the mountains, then heads almost straight west from Wheeling WV to Vandalia IL.
-And here's the really neat part: From Vandalia, where the National Road officially ends, Route 66 is less than an hour away!
+From Vandalia, where the National Road officially ends, Route 66 is less than an hour away!

-History and scenery on the National Road are very much front-end loaded.
-Wheeling WV is a time-capsule place with a great bridge shown in several images, well worth planning a night around.
+History and scenery on the National Road are front-end loaded.
+Wheeling WV is a time-capsule place with a great bridge worth planning a night around.

 Allow at least three full days for a National Road trip starting in Baltimore or Cumberland MD, with nights in Wheeling WV, Columbus OH and Edwardsville IL (population 25,000) or a city nearby.
 There are national chain motel options each night.